C-vam2/Mini-Project/README.md

-Project2: Descriptor Extraction System
+# Project2: Descriptor Extraction System

-Overview:
+## Overview:
 Project2 is a computer vision system designed for computing video descriptors using a combination of Histogram of Oriented Gradients (HOG), Histogram of Optical Flow (HOF), Motion Boundary Histograms (MBH), Human Detector, and Camera Motion Estimation techniques.
 It is implemented in C++ using the OpenCV libraries and built using Visual Studio.
 The system generates an executable file (.exe) upon successful compilation, which is executed from the command line with two input arguments.

-Execution Requirements:
+## Execution Requirements:
 To execute Project2, follow these steps:

-Build the project from the provided source code, linking the required OpenCV libraries.
+1. Build the project from the provided source code, linking the required OpenCV libraries.
-Execute the generated .exe file from the command line.
+2. Execute the generated .exe file from the command line.
-Provide two arguments during execution:
+3. Provide two arguments during execution:
-Video Path: The path to the video for which descriptors are to be extracted.
+    - **Video Path:** The path to the video for which descriptors are to be extracted.
-Bounding Box File Path: The path to the file containing precomputed bounding boxes for each frame of the video.
+    - **Bounding Box File Path:** The path to the file containing precomputed bounding boxes for each frame of the video.

-Input Parameters:
+## Input Parameters:

-Video Path: Path to the video file for which descriptors are to be computed.
+1. **Video Path:** Path to the video file for which descriptors are to be computed.
-Bounding Box File Path: Path to the file containing precomputed bounding boxes for each frame of the video.
+2. **Bounding Box File Path:** Path to the file containing precomputed bounding boxes for each frame of the video.
 (This can be generated using a Human Detector TensorFlow model.)

-Note: The bounding box file is essential for accurately computing descriptors for human-related activities.
+**Note:** The bounding box file is essential for accurately computing descriptors for human-related activities.

-Usage Example:
+## Usage Example:
 Project2.exe <Video_Path> <Bounding_Box_File_Path>

-Example:
+**Example:**
 Project2.exe video.mp4 bounding_boxes.txt

-Output:
+## Output:

-The system processes the video and computes descriptors based on the provided bounding boxes.
-The output may vary depending on the specific implementation and configuration.
+The system processes the video and computes descriptors based on the provided bound